 Goodwill prepared taxes for 2,362 customers, returning over $3.5 million in federal refunds to our community.

 Goodwill’s goal is to serve customers efficiently and effectively and we reached our goals in 2016.
 Goodwill’s customer satisfaction at tax sites was over 97%, with over 95% of customers reporting that it was easy to get an appointment.
 Additionally, the acceptance rate of tax returns with the IRS at Goodwill’s tax sites was over 92%, far above the national average of 85% of returns accepted.

 This program is generously supported through the United Way of the Rock River Valley and the Internal Revenue Service.

 Let's Go To Work Program

-Goodwill’s Round up at the Register program provides scholarships to are: Blackhawk Technical College, Highland Community College, Illinois Valley Community College, Kishwaukee College, McHenry County College, Rock Valley College, and Sauk Valley College.
+Community Colleges that Goodwill provides scholarships to are: Blackhawk Technical College, Highland Community College, Illinois Valley Community College, Kishwaukee College, McHenry County College, Rock Valley College, and Sauk Valley College.

 In 2017, Goodwill diverted over 11 million pounds from our local landfills by recycling cardboard, shoes, clothing, and metals, and computers.